unfinishedideas/robot_kittens/README.md

 ### ***Question 7: What would a "AAA" version of your game look like?
 Is what you have done here helpful in visualizing that?
 Is the playtesting you've done relevant?***

 A AAA version of this game would look quite a bit different I imagine.
 Instead of simply having different text descriptions of the objects I imagine they would have full 3D graphics and interesting level design as well as real-time controls and timers.
-They would be able to sprinkle clues throughout the environment to point the player in the right direction.
+They would be able to sprinkle clues throughout the environment to point the player in the right direction and maybe even include a fog of war.
 Done well I think it could be a fun game; especially if they are able to keep the randomized levels.
 The core gameplay of finding goofy items on your search for the kitten is there but I think there would be a lot of ways to enhance the experience for the player in a AAA title.
 I feel like the playtesting done for this project may be helpful in some ways, but the experience would be so much richer in a AAA title that the testing here would overall not be relevant to that version of the game.

 <br>